In today’s episode of sometimes songwriting can be a crazy music business…

 I recently got an email from a talented SongTownian who asked me if it was a good idea to sign a contract that allowed his co-writer to negotiate contracts on their song on his behalf.
 AND give the co-writer 100% of the publishing on any deal made.

 I had to read that twice!!
 Did I really just read that someone wanted a SongTownian to sign this?

 I have been songwriting professionally for 25 years and have NEVER had a co-writer ever attempt to take control of my negotiating power!
 When a song is co-written, each person owns and controls their portion of the song separately!

-So, there is no negotiating for those.
+So, there is no negotiating for those royalties.
 That leaves TV and Film and a variety of other sync fees that can be negotiated.
 What if the person negotiates a bad deal for you?
 Worse yet… gives up your rights for FREE and costs you potentially thousands of dollars down the road.

-Secondly, what if the person places a song as music promoting a product you’re not comfortable with?
-Maybe you don’t want your song promoting the latest adult film or hemorrhoid cream?????
+Secondly, what if the person places a song as music promoting a product you’re not comfortable within this crazy music business?